 Oct 2, 2020.
 Brady participates in a “Get Out the Vote” video campaign by the Westchester Independent Living Center.

 Nov 3, 2020.
 Brady voted for the first time and helped elect the next President of the United States.

 June 18, 2021.
 At the age of 19, Brady graduates with a NY Regents Diploma.
 Brady is the first student with Down Syndrome in his high school to graduate with a Regents Diploma.
-For all those teachers and administrators who did not have belief in him, may his achievement help them become enlightened.
+For all those teachers and administrators who did not believe in him, may his achievement help them become enlightened.
 For all the teachers and aides who did believe in him and worked tirelessly to help him achieve this dream, your efforts will always be remembered and appreciated!

 August/September 2021.
 Brady has his first job as a background film actor!
-He plays a background actor in both an HBO Series, Pretty Little Liars: Original Sin and Hallmark Channel’s movie One December Night.
-Brady learned the patience it takes to be an actor by having to work 11 hour days and once until almost 2:00 a.m.
+He plays a background actor in both an HBO Series, Pretty Little Liars: Original Sin, and Hallmark Channel’s movie One December Night.
+Brady learned the patience it takes to be an actor by having to work 11-hour days and once until almost 2:00 a.m.